Sieges of Bradford: Aftermath

 Due to the sacking and loss of food, a pestilence affected Bradford immediately after the second siege of 1643, which is said to have taken one-hundred years to recover from.
 As a result of this, Bradford lost its prominence in the area, with Leeds becoming the leader in trading.

-In 1951, the Bradford Historical and Antiquarian Society installed a plaque in Bradford Cathedral which reads: "To commemorate the two sieges of this church during the two sieges of Bradford in 1642 and 1643 when the tower was hung with woolsacks to protect it from cannon fire of the besieging Royalist Army."
+In 1951, the Bradford Historical and Antiquarian Society installed a plaque in Bradford Cathedral which reads: "To commemorate the defence of this church during the two sieges of Bradford in 1642 and 1643 when the tower was hung with woolsacks to protect it from cannon fire of the besieging Royalist Army."

 Cultural references

 John Nicholson published a drama of the siege and the battle that preceded it in 1821 entitled "The Siege of Bradford".
 In the drama, a servant girl at Bowling-Hall[sic] whitens her face and utters a speech tormenting the Earl of Newcastle with a threat that he will not be afforded mercy when he is judged by God for the killing of the people of Bradford.